seven-io/github-action-rcs/README.md

 Custom label.
 Allowed characters: a-z, A-Z, 0-9, .-_@

+`performance_tracking`

+Activate click and performance tracking for URLs found in the RCS text.
+This also activates the URL shortener.

 `ttl`

 Specifies the validity period of the RCS in minutes.
 The default is 2880, i.e. 48 hours.